dpenciso/dgm-3790-second-project/README.md

 ## App Features

+### Conditional Logic and JavaScript Array Methods

+This app uses conditional logic and JavaScript array methods to sort throught he Amiibo API and return the relevant information in cards.
+This code can be found in the [Amiibo.js](/src/Amiibo/Amiibo.js) file.

 ### Function-based Amiibo Component

-This component imports a .json file containing information about all the Amiibos ever realeased and displays the figure's name, game, series, and date of release in North America.
+This app imports a .json file containing information about all the Amiibos ever realeased and displays the figure's name, game, series, and date of release in North America.
 The Amiibos are sorted by game.

 ### Using the useEffect Hook